Catacola/hue-sync/README.md

 # Overview

 ## Client
-- Has tutorial to pair with bridge (for now, assume 1 bridge on a network)
+- ✅ Has tutorial to pair with bridge (for now, assume 1 bridge on a network)
 - ✅ Can find bridge on network without user inputting IP
-- ✅ Listens on a pub/sub system (e.g. MQTT via AWS) or keeps an open connection with a server (e.g. websox)
+- ✅ Listens to a websox multiplexer living on AWS for light commands
 - Pushes new light commands (e.g. level, hue, saturation) to all lights on paired bridge
+  - ✅ Pushes to light #1 on bridge
 - Can pause and resume control without disconnecting the app
 - Can control overall/maximum brighness of lights
 - Open Q: Should patterns be run locally or treated just like any other command and we just spam them down?